 2. Aftersun (2022)

-Perhaps the most heartbreaking movie on this list, Aftersun is a stirring coming-of-age drama about an 11-year-old girl who goes on vacation with her absentee father (Paul Mescal).
+Perhaps the most heartbreaking movie on this list, Aftersun is a stirring coming-of-age drama about an 11-year-old girl who goes on vacation with her absentee father (played by Paul Mescal).

 During her stay, she keenly observes the culture of the place—as well as her father Calum's downward spiral.